Time Warner chief’s son found slain in NYC apartment

 The victim, Jonathan Levin, 31, is the son of Time Warner’s CEO Gerald Levin, the corporation said today.

 The body was found by police Monday night after coworkers at Taft High School in the Bronx told neighbors he had not shown up for work.

 There were no signs of forced entry and the apartment was in good condition, but the body had begun to decompose, said police spokeswoman Noreen Murray.
 She had no detail on how he died.
 An investigative source, speaking on condition of anonymity, said Levin apparently had been dead since late last week.

 Neighbor Richard Veloso let police into the flat and said he saw Levin lying face down, halfway out of the kitchen, with a pool of blood around his head.

 Levin’s dog, a German shepherd named Julius, was found shut in the bedroom, Veloso said.

+The apartment is on Columbus Avenue near 70th Street on the prosperous Upper West Side.
 Outside the sealed apartment door this morning, debris from the police investigation was scattered in the hallway _ wrappers for protective gloves and plastic coverings from film.